 To learn more about build reports please refer to the Profiling manual.

-Creating an Android application bundle (.apk file) as well as the prerequisite setup is documented in the Android manual.
+Creating an Android application bundle (.apk file) is documented in the Android manual.

-Creating an iOS application bundle (.ipa file) as well as the prerequisite setup is documented in the iOS manual.
+Creating an iOS application bundle (.ipa file) is documented in the iOS manual.

 Creating an HTML5 application bundle as well as optional setup is documented in the HTML5 manual.